The information session requirement for the Fall 2020 cohort has been waived. Please view the online presentation of the HIM Info Session.

 - in-depth knowledge of federal and state regulations as it pertains to health record documentation

 - demonstrated competency in communication with medical, legal, other healthcare professionals, as well as, the public

 - professionals are expected to be proficient in meeting deadlines

 Entry-level positions may include, but are not limited to: Patient Access, Outpatient Coder, Tumor Registry Technician, Release of Information, Health Record Analyst.

 The program consists of a combination of classroom, laboratory, and professional practice experience designed to prepare the student for the workforce.

 In addition to earning an Associate of Applied Science in Health Information Management, effective with the Fall 2018 cohort, graduates are eligible to sit for the CPC, (Certified Professional Coder), issued through AAPC (American Academy of Professional Coders).

 The current program accreditation through the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) will end effective with the May 2021 graduating class.

-Current Accreditation will end after the graduation of the May 2021 class.
+Our current partnership and accreditation will end after the graduation of the May 2021 class.
+Effective May 2021, HIM specific courses may not transfer to another CAHIIM accredited program.
 Upcoming accreditation changes will be posted.